microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 Three different iterations are presented and code provided for:
  - **Iteration 2:** Injection of a brief description of the available entities is injected into the prompt.
 This limits the number of tokens used and avoids filling the prompt with confusing schema information.
  - **Iteration 3:** Indexing the entity definitions in a vector database, such as AI Search, and querying it to retrieve the most relevant entities for the key terms from the query.
   - **Iteration 4:** Keeping an index of commonly asked questions and which schema / SQL query they resolve to.
 Additionally, indexing the entity definitions in a vector database, such as AI Search _(same as Iteration 3)_.
-First querying this index to see if a similar SQL query can be obtained.
+First querying this index to see if a similar SQL query can be obtained _(if high probability of exact SQL query match, the results can be pre-fetched)_.
 If not, falling back to the schema index, and querying it to retrieve the most relevant entities for the key terms from the query.

 All approaches limit the number of tokens used and avoids filling the prompt with confusing schema information.